kadai-io/kadai/README.md

   <img src="docs/images/Blauer_Engel_LEF_blau_D_UZ215.png" width="420" />
 </a>

+The full procedure for the measurement can be found [here](docs/Messungen-Blauer-Engel-KADAI.pdf).

 # 📨Contact

 If you have any questions or ideas feel free to create an [issue](https://github.com/kadai-io/kadai/issues),